 “I will deliver you.”
 Ex.
 6:6

-The second cup is based on YHWH’s promise to deliver us.
-How is this different from the first cup, “bringing us out”?
+The second cup is based on YHWH’s promise to deliver you.
+How is this different from the first cup, “bringing you out”?
 Being called out and separated is only the beginning of the redemption process.
-Once we are separated unto the Father, we are still in great need of rescue.
+Once separated unto the Father, one is still in great need of rescue.
 The trappings of Egypt are many.
 These bondages have many forms with very tight shackles.
 Like Pharaoh, they do not want to let us go!
 While some of these trappings are external, many are internal.
-Our time in Egypt (the world) has created a lot of soul ties.
-Our nephesh or flesh likes many of the delicacies in which it has grown accustomed.
+One’s time in Egypt (the world) has created a lot of soul ties.
+One’s nephesh or flesh likes many of the delicacies in which it has grown accustomed.
 Hopefully, Abba will not have to send plagues or judgments in order for one to turn fully toward Him.

 The good news is that no matter the issue —- deliverance IS available.
-It’s never too late and we are never too old to experience this sweet release.
-When Israel was “delivered” from the burdens of the Egyptians, it was so that they could fully worship YHWH as He intends.
-Therefore, anything that hinders us from being able to worship Him in fullness can be likened to one of these “burdens” — whether they are external or internal.
+It’s never too late and one is never too old to experience this sweet release.
+When Israel was “delivered” from the burdens of the Egyptians, it was so that they could worship YHWH as He intended.
+Therefore, anything that hinders one from being able to worship Him in fullness can be likened to one of the “plagues” — whether they are external or internal.
 Anything that is placed before YHWH is an idol of the heart that needs to be removed.
-The point is to keep seeking for and to receive what is already ours.
+The point is to keep seeking for and to receive what is already promised.
+Our Deliverer Lives!

-We can compare this cup to YHWH delivering an entire nation from the clutches of Pharaoh.
-Though he chased them with great haste and with many chariots, the mighty pillar of cloud by day and the pillar of fire by night would not allow the Egyptians to touch even one hair on the heads of the Israelites.
+This cup can be compared to being delivered and rescued from the clutches of Pharaoh.
+Though the enemy chased them with great haste and with many chariots, the mighty pillar of cloud by day and the pillar of fire by night would not allow the Egyptians to touch even one hair on the heads of the Israelites.

 The Cup of Redemption